You have been redirected to your local version of the requested page

 Moisture (H2O) 0–60%

-A reference method must still be in use.
-An appropriate range of samples covering the process variability should be analyzed by both methods to build an accurate NIRS model.
 Correlations are made to process specifications.
 The correct NIRS probe must be placed in-situ in a manner that provides sufficient sample contact with the probe tip window.
 Correct probe design and proper placement in process equipment is of high importance.

 Table 2.
 Dedicated solutions for your NIRS sampling needs.